Sithamfr/GrowthData/README.md

 ### Get started

 *Docker* : Find the instructions <a href="https://hub.docker.com/repository/docker/sithamfr/growthdata" target="_tab" rel="noopener noreferrer">here</a>.<br>
-*Source code* : Be sure you get all the dependencies, and run *Rscript .launcher* in the shell in the directory.
+*Source code* : Be sure you get all the dependencies, and run *Rscript .launcher* in the shell located in the directory.

 ### Architecture